inasafe/inasafe-doc/docs/source/user-docs/application-help/dock.rst

    :align: center
    :alt: Impact Report configuration

-   Impact report configuration
+   *Impact report configuration*

-Dialog has three major areas:
+The dialog has three components:

- * :guilabel:`Area to print` group: allows to customize extent of the report map.
+ * :guilabel:`Area to print` allows you to customise the extent of the report map.
 There are two options available.
    Choose :guilabel:`Current extent` if current canvas extent represents necessary area.
+Choose
-   :guilabel:`Analysis extent` will set extent of the report map to impact layer extent.
+   :guilabel:`Analysis extent` to set the extent of the report map to the impact layer extent.
- * :guilabel:`Template to use` group: here you can select desired template for your report.
+ * :guilabel:`Template to use` allows you to select a template for the report.
-   In combobox listed all templates bundled with plugin plus templates from user-defined template directory (see :ref:`toolbar_options` for information how to set templates directory).
+   The combo box lists all templates bundled with the plugin as well as templates from the user-defined template directory (see :ref:`toolbar_options` for information on how to set templates directory).
-   It is also possible to select custom template from any location: just activate radiobutton under combobox and provide path to template using :guilabel:`...` button.
+   It is also possible to select a custom template from any location - activate the radio button under the combo box and provide a path to the template using the :guilabel:`...` button.
- * buttons area: contains four buttons.
+ * At the bottom are four buttons:
-   :guilabel:`Open PDF` button used to generate report and export it in PDF format.
-   Resulting file(s) will be opened in your default PDF viewer.
+   :guilabel:`Open PDF` will generate the report and export it in PDF format.
+The resulting file(s) will be opened in your default PDF viewer.
-   :guilabel:`Open composer` used when you need to adjust generated report before printing.
-   In this case report will be opened in QGIS composer and you can edit it as needed.
+   :guilabel:`Open composer` is used when you need to adjust the generated report before printing.
+Click this button and the report will be opened in the QGIS composer, where you can edit it as needed.